orlandorios/stylehub-frontend/README.md

 Passcode for video presentation: 8Gtd#jS!

-Team StyleHub presentation starts at the 3:30 mark!
+Team StyleHub presentation starts at the 3:30 mark.

 ## Available Scripts